CAMDEN COUNTY EDUCATIONAL

 C. Nothing contained herein shall be considered to deny or restrict the Commission of its rights, responsibilities and authority under the New Jersey School Law, commonly known as Title 18A, or any other national, state, county, district, or local laws or regulations as they pertain to education.

-Each member's placement for salary purposes shall be determined by the Commission at the initial date of hire.
+A. Each teacher's placement for salary purposes shall be determined by the Commission at the beginning of every school year.
 Placement in the initial year of this agreement shall control for future advancement.

-C. Tenured members shall be notified of their salary status in writing for the ensuing year not later than May 15.
-Non tenured members whose employment is renewed will receive their contracts no later than May 15 and return them by June 1.
+C. Tenured teachers shall be notified of their salary status in writing for the ensuing year not later than May 15.
+Non tenured teachers will receive their contracts no later than April 30 and return them by June 1.

 A. Sick Leave: